No one is perfect.

 Don’t you get frustrated when you send an email but get a delayed response or absolutely no response?
 Yeah, do not be that person.
 If someone asks you to send them a follow-up, do it!
 Bad memory?
 Make a note, send yourself an email, whatever — just follow up.

 Additionally, only being reactive at work is a safe way to play it.
-One of my favorite tricks at work was to listen to any and all complaints by my managers and then to follow up with possible solutions.
+One of my favorite tricks at work was to listen to any and all complaints by my managers and then follow up with possible solutions.
 Besides just doing your core job, how can you make your managers’ lives easier?
+Find a way to do that.

-For example, in passing one of my managers expressed a frustration about the merchandising of a new product.
-On our next work day, I showed him my solution in a store we visited and he was blown away.
-He forgot that he had said anything, and the fact I went out and tested a possible solution to his painpoint added “proactive” to my personal brand.
+For example, in passing, one of my managers expressed a frustration about the merchandising of a new product.
+On our next work day, I showed him my solution in a store we visited.
+He had forgotten that he said anything about the concern, and to him, it seemed like I was proactive in finding a solution to a problem he personally felt.

 Are you making any of these mistakes in your career?
-Take a look and take Sally Hogshead’s personality test to see how your personal brand is perceived right now!
+Evaluate how you act in front of managers, and take Sally Hogshead’s personality test to see how your personal brand is perceived right now!

 *This article contains an affiliate link for the book, Fascinate!
 As a bookworm, I only recommend books I really enjoyed reading.
 I hope you enjoy them, too!